Mathos42/FastVideoDSPlayer-2/readme.md

 - B – Return to the video list
 - START - Turn track repeat on/off
 - SELECT - Turn shuffle on/off/all
-- Up Arrow + START: the two screens swap places
+- Hold down the cross button and press START: the two screens will swap places

 ### Touch
 The touchscreen allows you to play or pause the video, as well as navigate through it by tapping or dragging the scroll bar.